studersi/test-4/tutorial-8/README.md

     924 /drupal/index.php/search/node
 ```

-So this points to a search form and payloads resembling sql injections (outside of the first rule 921180, which he have seen before).
-It is obvious that a search form will attract sql injection attacks.
-But then I know this was legitimate traffic (I filled the forms personally when I searched for sql statements in the Drupal articles I had posted as an exercise) and we are now facing a dilemma: If we suppress the rules, we open a door for sql injections.
-If we are leaving the rules intact and reduce the limit, we will block legitimate traffic.
-I think it is okay the say that nobody should be using the search form to look for sql statements in our articles.
-But I could also state that Drupal is smart enough to fight off sql attacks via the search form.
-As this is an exercise, this is our position for the moment: Let's exclude these rules: Let's feed it all into our helper script:
+So this points to a search form and payloads resembling SQL injections (outside of the first rule 921180, which we have seen before).
+It's obvious that a search form will attract SQL injection attacks.
+But then I know this was legitimate traffic (I filled in the forms personally when I searched for SQL statements in the Drupal articles I had posted as an exercise) and we are now facing a dilemma: If we suppress the rules, we open a door for SQL injections.
+If we leave the rules intact and reduce the limit, we will block legitimate traffic.
+I think it is OK to say that nobody should be using the search form to look for sql statements in our articles.
+But I could also say that Drupal is smart enough to fight off SQL attacks via the search form.
+As this is an exercise, this is our position for the moment: Let's exclude these rules.
+Let's feed it all into our helper script:

 ```bash
 $> grep -F -f ids tutorial-8-example-error-round-2.log | modsec-rulereport.rb -m combined